 The truth is that it simply comes down to good communications with the prospective buyer as well as concretely deciding what price and terms you will accept in advance.

 Getting your negotiations right will be key to achieving a favourable price and terms.
-Fortunately the Bizdaq Offers Dashboard provides the ideal platform to receive offers and negotiate your sale in your own time without the need for pressurises phone negotiations.
+Fortunately, the Bizdaq Offers Dashboard provides the ideal platform to receive offers and negotiate your sale in your own time without the need for pressurised phone negotiations.

 We’ve put together a guide for negotiating with buyers that will put you on the path to the successful competition of your business sale.